There are two ways to book more speaking engagements:

 Your steps to find speaking opportunities, rather than you being found, is to:

 Let’s say you are clear that you want to speak to marketing managers or experts.
-Then, you would research marketing conferences.”
-Whoever your target market is, you can gather names and events three ways"
+Then, you would research marketing conferences.

-Visit hotels and see what events are there and connect with the people at the event’s registration desk; and
+- Visit hotels and see what events are there and connect with the people at the event’s registration desk.
+You *may* be able to get this info online.

 Meeting Professionals International (MPI),